Towing Cost Construction Zone Police Required: What You'll Pay Right Now

 What To Do

 4. Contact your insurance roadside assistance before calling a private tow company.
-Many policies cover construction zone incidents.
+Many policies cover construction zone incidents, and using an insurer-dispatched truck means the operator already knows the zone surcharge structure and won’t surprise you with added fees at the scene.

 tow truck loading car Photo: Pexels